Skip to content

 What is the Service User and Carer Group at The Open University?

 The Service User and Carer group @ The Open University has been in existence for several years.
-During Covid, it was decided to refresh the group and use Zoom to continue to meet online.
-This was particularly important as some of our members have compromised immunity and needed to self -isolate.
-In addition, our membership covers England and not everyone can get access to Milton Keynes.
-In the last year the group has continued to meet and obtained a grant from the OU to set up a web page.
-The aim of this is provide information, feedback from our monthly meetings, share good practice in service user and carer involvement and news about events-workshops, conferences etc which are of interest to service users and carers involved in social work education.
+During COVID-19, it was decided to refresh the group and use Zoom to continue to meet online.
+This was particularly important as some of our members have compromised immunity and needed to self-isolate.
+In addition, our membership covers England and not everyone can get easy access to Milton Keynes.
+In 2021 the group obtained a grant from the Open University to set up this web page.
+The aim of this is to provide information, feedback from our monthly meetings, share good practices in service user and carer involvement and news about events, workshops, conferences etc. which are of interest to service users and carers involved in delivering social work education.
+There is active and equal involvement in writing course materials, updating modules and contributing to research at the Open University.

 To discuss how we can help you develop and train your staff